 - privoxy is a simple but powerful filtering proxy able to zap some of those annoying ads

-- dansguardian: this is a real contentfilter (as opposed to a content blocker).
-This nifty piece of software combined with a reasonable proxy filters webpages based on content, not origin.
+- e2guardian is the successor of dansguardian: this is a real contentfilter (as opposed to a content blocker).
+This smart piece of software combined with a reasonable proxy filters webpages based on content, not origin.
 Add ip rules to create a transparent proxy and china will probably be safe until the kids learn how to boot your main proxy from floppy/CD/USB/[add option here].

 Crunching numbersHow to visualize data: